Nsustain/nsustain.com/README.md

 ***How do we keep maintaining our server?***<br>
 We don't have any ad revenue,
-and we'll never put ads on our website.
+and we'll never put ads.
+Our website was created to be a place for the open-source community.
+As such, *Nsustain*
+itself will always be an open-source organization and will never be commercialized.
-We do this because we genuinly wanted to help make the environment more sustainable :)
+We do this because we genuinly wanted to help make the environment sustainable :)

 ***How did this all begin?***<br>
 Soobin Rho and Mariam Wisaal started